 3. Bring the forms to the Family Courthouse at 601 N. Pecos Road, Las Vegas, NV.
-You can visit the Violence Intervention Program office and speak to the staff there if you have questions.
+You can visit the Protection Orders Office and speak to the staff there if you have questions.

 4. File your papers with the filing clerks located outside courtroom 19.
 You will be able to see a judge the same day as long as your paperwork is filed by roughly 4:00.
 If it is too late to see the judge the same day, you can see the judge the next day.
 You will get a decision as soon as you see the judge.

 If there are addresses the other person has to stay away from (work, schools, etc.), get enough copies of the TPO so each location can keep one.
 Give a copy to each location so they know the adverse party is to stay away.
 The court will give you certified copies for free.